 - a.
 At what time of day do we eat the healthiest snacks? - b.
-We know that snacks that are high in saturated fats are bad for you.
-Do high-fat snacks get unhealthy ratings?
-In general, how good would you say you are, as a class, at judging healthiness?
-Why? - c.
 When did you snack?
-How does this compare to the rest of the class? - d.
+How does this compare to the rest of the class? - c.
 Typically, how healthy were your snacks?
-How does this compare to the class as a whole? - e.
-If saturated fat is bad for you, do snacks with high salt content also seem to have high fat?
-Is high fat associated with high calories?
-Are there any other associations you can spot?
+How does this compare to the class as a whole? - d.
+How good are we at identifying healthy and unhealthy snacks?